paritytech/ledgeracio/README.md

 not the ones the user intended.
 If any of the addresses sent to the device are not on the allowlist, the transaction will not be signed.

+#### Stopping nomination: `ledgeracio nominator chill`

+This command stops the account at the provided index from nominating.

+The user must confirm this action on the Ledger device.

 #### Setting a payment target: `ledgeracio nominator set-payee`

 This command takes an index as argument, and sets the payment target.
 The